 By now you probably now that the Ultimaker 3 is a Dual extruder Open source 3D Printer that claims to bring soluble supports to the desktop printing market.
 Will it do that and much more?

-I did end up making a movie about it, as you see above, where you will see much more moving pictures, but please read the full story, it has more photos, prints, examples and written a long time after the first intense testing period that lead to the video.
+I did end up making a movie about the new Ultimaker 3, as you see above, where you will see much more moving pictures, but please read the full story, it has more photos, prints, examples and written a long time after the first intense testing period that lead to the video.

 First off, for us YouTubers, the release of the new Ultimaker 3 was quite interesting.
 There were some really good marketing by the company which hyped the machine and the whole community was excited!
 Apparently there seem to have been NDA’s and a bunch restrictions for the few selected by Ultimaker to review the units for the community which seemed to hinder most content published before a certain date.
 I’m sure that’s a good way to control what goes out before the printers actually ship, but lead to frustration when there was resellers and companies pushing titles like “review” when it was just reading the marketing material from Ultimaker.

 My name is Anton Månsson of the YouTube channel 3D Print Tech Design and I’m a guest writer at 3DPrinterChat.
-I was lucky to be able loan Creative Tools Sweden‘s 3D printer Ultimaker 3 and spend evening and weekends with the Ultimaker 3 (UM3) and really try it out before most others had a chance to use it!
+I was lucky to be able loan Creative Tools Sweden‘s 3D printer Ultimaker 3 and spend evening and weekends with this new machine (UM3) and really try it out before most others had a chance to use it!

 —- THE REVIEW —-